-The OSEP monitoring team will begin working with the State to prepare for the Phase 2 visit.
-Phase 1 will occur 5 months prior to the Phase 2 on-site/virtual visit.
+The OSEP monitoring team will begin working with the State to prepare 5 months prior to the scheduled monitoring visit.
 The OSEP monitoring team will review all publicly available information prior to working with the State.
-State engagement will include responses to OSEP’s requests for document and targeted interviews on the component-specific protocols.
+Activities during the Discovery phase include responding to OSEP’s Document request by uploading documents to an external Sharepoint, participating in a State Overview Call, Stakeholder engagement and Local Component.

-Phase 2: On-site/Virtual Visit through issuing of the Monitoring Report:
+Engagement: On-site/Virtual Visit through issuing of the Monitoring Report

-In the year following the on-site visit, the OSEP will work with the State to ensure correction of any remaining outstanding findings, provide technical assistance, and support, and discuss progress in improving identified results areas.
+In the year following the on-site visit, the OSEP will work with the State to ensure correction of any remaining outstanding findings by reviewing the evidence of correction, provide technical assistance, and support, and discuss progress in improving identified results areas.

 Adapted Protocols for State Use